Spotifyd/spotifyd/README.md

 [spotifyd-http](https://github.com/Spotifyd/spotifyd-http), which is a work in progress but already supports basic tasks.

+## Running as a systemd service

+A systemd.service unit file is provided to help run spotifyd as a service on systemd-based systems.
+The file `contrib/spotifyd.service` should be copied to
+either:

+    cd /etc/systemd/user/
+    cd ~/.config/systemd/user/

+Packagers of systemd-based distributions are encouraged to include the file in the former location.
+End-user should prefer the latter.

+Control of the daemon is then done via systemd.
+The following example commands will run the service once, and enable the service to always run on login in the future, respectively:

+    systemctl --user start spotify.service
+    systemctl --user enable spotify.service

 # Logging
 In `--no-daemon` mode, the log is written to standard output, otherwise it is written to syslog, and where it's written can be configured in your system